chiedo/flask-starter/README.md

 Local Development Environment
 =============
-- To the automatic reloaded for runing tests, compiling static assets, and more open up a new tab with the vagrant VM and run the following:
+- To set up automatic compiling static assets, and more open up a new tab on your local machine and run the following:
 ```
 gulp
 ```
+- You may need to first set run npm install and run npm install -g gulp on your local machine.
 - To handle migrations, we are using Flask-Migrate.

 Running Your Application